alchemical-lich/alchemical-lich.github.io/_pages/kickstarter-rpgs.md

 Then I did the first thing anyone does: I checked the success rate.
 The data said tabletop RPGs succeed about **98% of the time**.

-That number is garbage, and recognizing *why* it's garbage is the single most important thing in this whole analysis.
+That number seems wildly inaccurate, and recognizing *why* it's garbage is a good example why figuring our where your data come from is so important.
 Web Robots builds its snapshots from Kickstarter's public "discover" pages — and those pages overwhelmingly surface projects that are live or that succeeded.
 Campaigns that flopped quietly fall out of view and never make it into the crawl.
 So what the crawl really captures is the *survivors* — the live and the victorious — with the quiet failures missing almost entirely.[^survivorship] Asking it for a success rate is like surveying lottery winners about the odds of winning the lottery.

-This is survivorship bias, and it quietly reshapes the entire project.
-It means there are two completely different questions hiding inside "what makes a campaign succeed," and they need different data:
+This is survivorship bias, and it required a bit of additional thinking.
+It means there are two separate questions hiding inside "what makes a campaign succeed," and they need different data:

 1. **Did it get funded at all?** — You cannot answer this from a dataset with no failures.
 2. **Given that it got funded, how much did it raise?** — This you *can* answer, because the survivors are exactly the population you care about.

-So I went and found data that *does* remember the failures.
-A widely-used Kaggle export covers 2009–2018 and includes the flops; an academic dataset from ICPSR covers 2009–2023 with all 610,000 Kickstarter projects, successes and failures alike.[^triangulation] Triangulating across three independent sources — using the failure-aware ones for "did it fund" and the rich Web Robots crawl for "how much" — is the backbone of everything below.
+So I went and found data that *does* include the failures.
+A widely-used Kaggle export covers 2009–2018 and includes the flops; an academic dataset from ICPSR covers 2009–2023 with all 610,000 Kickstarter projects, successes and failures alike.[^triangulation] Triangulating across three independent sources — using the failure-inclusive ones for "did it fund" and the rich Web Robots crawl for "how much" — is the basis of everything below.

 When you bring the failures back, the real tabletop success rate isn't 98%.
-It's about **two-thirds** over 2009–2018, climbing to roughly **86% by 2023**.[^rate] Tabletop has quietly become one of the most forgiving categories on the platform — but it got there gradually, and the reason turns out to be interesting.
+It's about **two-thirds** over 2009–2018, climbing to roughly **86% by 2023**.[^rate] Tabletop has quietly become one of the most forgiving categories on the platform — but it got there gradually.

 ![True tabletop success rate by year, two sources](/images/kickstarter_rpgs/icpsr_success_by_year.png)

 *The real success rate (successes ÷ finished projects), once you put the failures back in.
 Two independent datasets agree closely through 2018; the longer one carries the story up to ~86% by 2023.*

-## What the RPG shelf actually looks like
+## Money, Money

 Start with the shape of the money, among funded projects.
 It is *brutally* top-heavy.
 The **top 1% of funded RPG projects capture about 36% of all the dollars**; the top 5% capture nearly two-thirds.
 For accessories it's even more concentrated — the top 1% pull in 46%.
 The whale post wasn't studying a weird fringe; it was studying the part of the distribution where almost all the money actually is.